“Are your eyes naturally that color?”

 Maria brightened, hands on hips.
 “You’re quite the honorable soldier, my friend, telling such a thing to someone who I think is your enemy.”
-She took a step backwards, fell back onto one of the crates, and then crossed her legs.
+She took a step backward, fell back onto one of the crates, and then crossed her legs.
 “But honestly, I’m not interested in things like that.
 So, tell me your name.”
 She pointed to the others.
-“And your name and your name and your name and your name and—well—you get the point?”
+“And your name and your name and your name and your name and—well—you get the point.”

 The woman stared back at her.
 Her frown seemed a bit uncertain now, and she eyed the doorway.

 “A captain, huh?”
 Maria laughed at the irony.
 “You and me should get along then, yes?”

 “'Captain Dunya Kramar’.”
 Maria absentmindedly reached into her pocket.
 It was a strange and sudden impulse, but she followed through with it anyways and pulled out a silver pocket watch.
 “Dunya Kramar…”

 It was a simple-looking pocket watch, but upon closer inspection, she could make out a faint design carved into it.
 She pointed to the person in the next bed.
 He was the one she had approached first.
 He remained silent for a moment before Dunya tapped his foot roughly.